id/emqx-docs/en_US/configuration/dashboard.md

 # Dashboard Configuration

 The EMQX Dashboard is a web-based graphical interface that enables real-time management and monitoring of EMQX and its connected devices.

-You can configure the following settings for the Dashboard:
+EMQX Dashboard configuration includes many configuration items.
+For example, you can enable the Swagger UI through the `swagger_support` configuration and configure a listener for the EMQX Dashboard to accept all incoming connections.
+In addition, the following common configuration items are also available:

 - `listeners`
 - `token_expired_time`
 - `password_expired_time`
 - `cors`
+- `default_password`
+- `unsuccessful_login_max_attempts`
+- `unsuccessful_login_duration`
-- `swagger_support`
+- `unsuccessful_login_interval`
 - `sso`

-For example, you can enable the Swagger UI and configure a listener for the EMQX Dashboard to accept all incoming connections.

 Below is a sample Dashboard configuration: